LLNL/Abmarl/docs/src/gridworld.rst

 Since `view range` is the number of cells away that can be observed, the observation size is ``(2 * view_range + 1) x (2 * view_range + 1)``. `agent0` is centered in the middle
 of this array, shown by its `encoding`: 1.
-All other agents appear in the observation relative to its position and shown by their `encodings`.
+All other agents appear in the observation relative to `agent0's` position and shown by their `encodings`.
 The agent observes some out of bounds cells, which appear as -1s. `agent3` and `agent4` occupy the same cell, and the :ref:`SingleGridObserver <api_gridworld_observer_single>` will randomly select between their `encodings` for the observation.